-Building Trust: The Journey Of Dating Someone With Abandonment Issues
+Understanding The Journey Of Dating Someone With Abandonment Issues

 However, there may be psychological and biological explanations for these reactions.
-Research suggests that individuals with abandonment issues may have a heightened "attachment system," which is generally responsible for controlling feelings of closeness, separation, and loss in relationships.
+Research suggests that individuals with abandonment issues may have a heightened "attachment system," which is generally responsible for controlling feelings of closeness, separation, and loss in dating or relationships.

-How does attachment theory explain this?
+How does attachment theory explain abandonment issues?

 Attachment theory, proposed by psychiatrist John Bowlby, explains that a child's early attachments with caregivers usually shape their expectations and behaviors in future relationships.
 If those attachments are unstable or inconsistent, it can lead to insecure attachment styles in adulthood, including a fear of abandonment.
 Childhood trauma, physical neglect, and abuse can also have lasting effects on attachment styles and relationships in adulthood.